hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

   </figcaption>
 </figure>

+> In my [previous post](https://hghcomphys.github.io/why-you-should-learn-jax/), I showed how [JAX](https://docs.jax.dev/en/latest/index.html) can be used to implement a GPU-accelerated MD simulator relying on *just-in-time compilation*, *automatic vectorization*, and *automatic differentiation*.

 Have you ever wished you could write *CUDA kernels* without diving into C/C++?
 **[Numba-CUDA](https://nvidia.github.io/numba-cuda/)** allows you write custom CUDA kernels directly in Python, giving you fine-grained control over GPU execution, from data movement to memory layouts, all while keeping the syntax simple.